 Lisa often works with clients to better understand their creative impulses by charting their cycle.
 Patterns start to develop each month, giving women a better understanding of what kinds of projects to focus on during each phase.

-I was curious to speak to someone who uses their menstrual cycle to holistically schedule creativity, so I got in touch with Emina Ashman, who is a 23-year-old poet, actress, and theatre-maker.
+I was curious to speak to someone who uses their menstrual cycle to holistically schedule creativity, so I got in touch with Emina Ashman, who is a 23-year-old poet, actress, and theater-maker.
 "The pill didn't work well with my body," she explained.
 "I felt a bit like I was manipulating my own cycle and not being as sensitive to my body."

 On the pill, Emina experienced the common side-effect of weight gain, and subsequent insecurity.
 "It was my second year at the Victorian College of the Arts.
-We were encouraged to make a lot of theatre at the time.
+We were encouraged to make a lot of theater at the time.
 The ideas that I was promoting or trying to get people on board with didn't resonate with me.
 I found myself not really making anything that had my trademark.
 I had a bit of a block," she explained.

 It's been two years since Emina stopped taking the contraceptive pill Yasemin.
 Instead she now keeps a lunar and seasonal diary to track her cycle and says she feels more attuned to the relationship between her menstrual cycle and creativity.
 "From the start of my menstrual cycle to the ovulation period, I now find myself really activating projects—encouraging me to put myself out there a bit more and apply for artistic festivals.
 It's a lot of energy expulsion.
 From the ovulation phase to the end of the cycle it's a lot more reflective and that's when I start writing about what I've been holding in and what I've been experiencing."